 MECHANISM OF ACTION OF CEREBROLYSIN

-Cerebrolysin® is a neurotrophic peptidergic drug with multimodal pharmacological properties, indicated for the treatment of acute and chronic CNS disorders.
+Cerebrolysin is a neurotrophic peptide drug with multimodal pharmacological properties.
+It is indicated for the treatment of acute and chronic CNS disorders.
 The pathophysiological mechanisms targeted by Cerebrolysin belong to two distinct categories:

-- Support of endogenous repair and recovery processes as a consequence of injury or degenerative disease;
+- The support of endogenous repair and recovery processes as a consequence of injury or degenerative disease;

-- Protection against pathological events and cascades caused by an injury or a degenerative disease.
+- The protection against pathological events and cascades caused by an injury or a degenerative disease.